jf647/chef-gen-flavors/README.md

 For compatibility with all platforms supported by ChefDK, plugins should use the methods in the `File` class to construct relative paths rather than assuming what the path separator should be.

+## GENERATOR PATH COPY

+When #path is called, chef-gen-flavors makes a copy of the selected generator cookbook to a temporary path, which is what gets returned and used by ChefDK.
+This path is cleaned up at exit unless the environment variable CHEFGEN_NOCLEANTMP is set.

+This temporary path is set as an attribute in the ChefDK Generator context, and can be retrieved in a flavor by calling

+    ChefDK::Generator.context.generator_path

+This is foundational work to allow snippets to include content as well as declarations of what files they will render.

 ## FLAVOR BASE CLASS